The Damage to Jewish-Americans - November 10th, Hour 2

 This is what Israel is doing.

-It's doing the Palestinian people the greatest favor.
+It's doing the Palestinian people the greatest favor by bringing Hamas down.

 Well, one thing we haven't agreed to is a ceasefire.

-A ceasefire with Hamas means surrender to Hamas, surrender to terror and the victory of the uh Iran's access of terror.
+A ceasefire with Hamas means surrender to Hamas, surrender to terror, and the victory of Iran's access of terror.

-So there won't be a ceasefire without the release of the Israeli hostages.
+So there won't be a ceasefire without the release of Israeli hostages.

-Well, first of all, we don't want to seek to govern uh Gaza.
+Well, first of all, we don't want to seek to govern Gaza.

 I've set goals.

-I didn't set a timetable because you know it can take uh more time.
+I didn't set a timetable because, you know, it can take more time.

-Now, so and the Prime Minister was also clear as you just heard that we don't seek to govern or occupy Gaza and c clear about Congresswoman Taleb calling for genocide of the Jewish state.
+Now, so, and the prime minister was also clear, as you just heard, that we don't seek to govern or occupy Gaza and clear about Congresswoman Tlaib calling for genocide of the Jewish state.

 Most people don't seem to understand Hamas.